d-w-liu/documentation/README.md

-# documentation
+# Documentation

-For documentation and such objects that are meant for collaborations.
+This repository exists to hold stable versions of notebooks, examples, tutorials, and documentation for collaborative projects.